Who We Are

 In 2019 he set up Durham Hearing Specialists with the goal of providing personalised, expert care to people with hearing disorders.

-"Working with cutting edge technology is not only interesting, but a joy when I can use it to help someone hear better.
-Looking after my patients and ensuring they can always see me for care is my top priority, and making Durham Hearing Specialists known for worldclass expertise in treating hearing disorders is the second."
+"Working with cutting edge technology is a joy when I can use it to help someone hear better.
+Looking after my patients and ensuring they can always see me for care is my first priority, and making Durham Hearing Specialists known for worldclass expertise in treating hearing disorders is the second."

-Conor sees patients in our Barnard Castle clinic throughout the week.
+Conor sees patients in our Barnard Castle and Stockton clinics throughout the week.
 For more information on the services available, click here.

 BSc (Hons) Audiology, 2011 - University of Southampton